20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 1. Sprinkle flour evenly over vegetables

-3. Cook for exactly 1 minute, stirring the whole time
+3. Cook for exactly 1 minute, stirring without stopping

 Adding Liquids: